konstructio/kubefirst-docs/docs/index.md

                title="Local k3d with GitLab" />
             </div>
             <div class="card__body">
-            <h3>🆕 Kubefirst Local (k3d with GitLab)</h3>
+            <h3>🆕 kubefirst Local (k3d with GitLab)</h3>
             <p>
                The <strong>fastest</strong> way to explore the kubefirst platform!
             </p>
             <p>
-               With kubefirst k3d, you can explore some of the best parts of the Kubefirst platform running for free on a local k3d cluster in less than 5 minutes - without any cloud costs or domain prerequisites.
+               With kubefirst k3d, you can explore some of the best parts of the kubefirst platform running for free on a local k3d cluster in less than 5 minutes - without any cloud costs or domain prerequisites.
             </p>
             </div>
             <div class="card__footer">